Neelanjan-Goswami/McM_Uni-and-AI_ML/McMaster University/ECE 710 - Special Topics in Predictive Computer Architechture/Readme.md

-# The GitHub file locations to:
+# The GitHub file locations to ECE 718 [Sept-Dec2023] (ECE 710 is a typing mistake):

 ### Assignment 1: https://github.com/ECE718-Fall2023/assignment1-caches-Neelanjan-Goswami